Kidoly/Kidoly/README.md

 # Welcome to my GitHub profile 👋

-I am **Alban Mary**, a French computer science student passionate about programming and technology in general.
-I am responsible and self-motivated, and I am currently seeking an internship opportunity to develop new skills and expand my expertise. 🚀
+I'm proud to introduce myself as Alban Mary, a dedicated and enthusiastic computer science student hailing from France.
+My passion lies in programming and the vast world of technology.
+I'm a firm believer in taking responsibility and initiative, and I'm currently on the lookout for an internship opportunity to broaden my skill set and deepen my knowledge. 🚀

 ## Statistics